League of the Ten Jurisdictions

 The League of the Ten Jurisdictions was the last of the Three Leagues founded during the Middle Ages in what is now Canton Graubünden of Switzerland.
 The League was created in the County of Toggenburg after the counts of Toggenburg died out.
 The League initially existed to resist the power of the House of Habsburg, and quickly allied with the Grey League and the League of God's House.
 In 1524 the three leagues joined to become the Free State of the Three Leagues, which existed until the Napoleonic dissolution of the Free State.
+The league was an associate and ally of the Old Swiss Confederacy.